Back Up & Restore

 - Discord Rich Presence options (buttons, playlist, idle and pause behavior)

-What does not get backed up
+What does NOT get backed up

 Anything tied to an account or kept secret.
 None of this leaves your Mac: